 You can get tested for HIV in many settings (doctors’ offices, hospitals, neighborhood clinics, and health department clinics).
 And there are HIV test kits you can buy at the drugstore that let you collect samples at home.
 You then either test the sample yourself or send it off to a lab to be tested.

 In doctors’ offices and clinics, testing is often done on a blood sample collected from a vein or a finger stick, although mouth fluids may be tested as well.

 Some types of samples are sent off to a lab for testing, and results are available in as little as a few days up to a couple of weeks.
 Testing locations usually prefer that you return in person for your test results.

 Some doctors’ offices and clinics offer quick HIV tests.
-These screening tests use blood or oral fluid and offer preliminary results within 10 to 20 minutes.
+These screening tests use blood or oral fluid and offer preliminary results within half an hour.